cseanburns/journal-issues/manuscript.md

 need tabular data from multiple sources to synthesize statistical calculations.
-Journals could develop better relationships with pre-print archives and establish a chain of providence that links pre-prints to their peer-reviewed outputs.
+Journals could develop better relationships with preprint archives and establish a chain of providence that links preprints to their peer-reviewed outputs.
 Other outputs could be more obviously connected to journal articles,